-Almost 100 years ago, on Nov.
+Over a century ago, on Nov.
 6, 1917, women won the right to vote in New York.
 That meant having to convince New York voters – all men, at the time – to support the cause.
 Today, women are still underrepresented in just about every level of government, both in New York and on the national level.
-Here’s a look at how far women in New York have come in the past century – and how much further they need to go.
+Here’s a look at how far women in New York have come – and how much further they need to go.

 1914 – Katharine Bement Davis is appointed commissioner of the New York City Department of Correction, becoming the first woman to lead a city agency.